top of page

 Later, I visited Hans og Grete Kaffe & The, a tea shop that feels like it belongs to another time entirely.
 I left with two bags of Darjeeling — one as a gift, one for myself — and a vintage tea container I didn’t really need but couldn’t resist.

-As a Danish illustrator, these small moments often shape my narrative art more than I realize at the time.
+As a Danish illustrator, these small moments often shape vintage-inspired scenes and quiet narratives in my work.
 It’s not always about finishing something — it’s about noticing.
 The way a landscape feels in winter, the mood of a train car, the quiet between stops.
 Ordinary things that leave an impression and find their way into future work.

 I didn’t finish any sketches that day.
 But perhaps that’s not what the trip was for.